 Pioneering Artists in the Eco-Art Movement

 Two notable figures in this field are Andy Goldsworthy and Nils-Udo.
 Goldsworthy, a British artist known for his sculpture, photography, and environmental work, is renowned for creating site-specific land art using natural materials such as rocks, ice, leaves, and branches.
 His art is directly connected to the location where it is made, emphasising the use of elements from the environment.
-His artworks are temporary, meant to evolve and fade away, mirroring the fleeting beauty of nature and the cyclical nature of life.
+His artworks are temporary, meant to evolve and fade away, mirroring the fleeting beauty and the cyclical nature of life.

 Nils-Udo, a German artist, has been a pioneer in environmental art.
 Udo’s art goes beyond just looking good; it carries a strong message about caring for the environment and living in harmony with nature.
 His works often include living elements, emphasising the delicate balance of ecosystems and encouraging us to rethink how we interact with the natural world.
 Udo has been involved in environmental art since the 1960s, creating impactful structures on a large scale using various materials.